yao-creative/yiyaotan-site/content/blog/ee/aisociety.md

 1) Bezos always said what is good for the customers is good for the company, perhaps many layers down even AI automating AI automating AI will fundamentally be based on human value.

+## AI is not bad capitalism is.

+A circle of chain effects:

+Capitalism is the full cycle which keeps AI in check optimal resource allocation that no one AGI dominates everyone and replaces all jobs, because this AGI system would cost too much without drawing profits from being democratized and also drawing from talent pools/ educating the market which understand it.
+Now with badly regulated capitalism, the system just becomes inefficient but then that becomes a national security threat, governments are naturally incentivised either regulate it better or be left behind.
+Thank goodness for the heterogeneity of the world.